If you wish to make an impact through charitable giving, you can establish a fund with POISE to address your areas of interests.

 FIELD OF INTEREST FUNDS focus on issues of concern.
 You may suggest grants to organizations that operate in a specific field such as: education, children and youth, health and human services, arts/culture, and urban and economic development.
 You may also rely on Foundation staff to research and select organizations that are having a great impact on the community within the field of interest.

-NEIGHBORHOOD ASSET FUNDS are funds that are space-based and are organized to benefit the sustainability and growth of a specific neighborhood.
+NEIGHBORHOOD ASSET FUNDS are space-based funds that are organized to benefit the sustainability and growth of a specific neighborhood.
 These funds are managed by community representatives who will determine where to best invest the resources within their neighborhoods.

-SCHOLARSHIP FUNDS are designated for the advancement of individuals looking for financial assistance in expanding their education.
+SCHOLARSHIP FUNDS are designated for the advancement of individuals looking for financial assistance to expand their education.
 You may place restrictions on the funds such as granting income to specific colleges, universities or organizations, or setting specific criteria that the student must meet in order to be eligible.

 UNRESTRICTED FUNDS do not have donor stipulations and the income derived from these can be used for any purpose as deemed by POISE that is consistent with the mission and objectives of the Foundation.